henrylau/fastq/README.md

 ### Callback after completion

-Pass a callback to `Push` and it runs in its own goroutine after the result is produced.
-The synchronous return value still fires — the callback is additive.
+`PushWithCallback` queues a task and returns immediately.
+The callback runs in its own goroutine once the worker finishes — use it when you want the result without blocking the caller.

 ```go
 cb := func(ctx context.Context, result string, err error) {